MareoRaft/regex/README.md

 # Regex
 Run and save regexes with Alfred!

+Regex is listed on [packal](http://www.packal.org/workflow/regex).

-You can download regex [here](http://learnnation.org/regex.alfredworkflow).
+You can download regex [directly](http://learnnation.org/regex.alfredworkflow).

 ## How to use Regex